grantsrb/grantsrb.github.io/README.md

 ## About Me

 I'm currently a 4th-year Ph.D. candidate at Stanford University, working in [Jay McClelland's lab](https://en.wikipedia.org/wiki/Jay_McClelland).
-My research focuses on mathematical cognition, abstract reasoning, and generalization in computational settings.
-I employ interpretability methods in artificial neural networks to explore these areas, aiming to bridge insights from psychology, neuroscience, and computer science.
+My research focuses on mathematical cognition, interpretability, and alignment.
+I tend to employ and develop interpretability methods in artificial neural networks in order to explore these topics, aiming to bridge insights from psychology, neuroscience, and computer science.

 ## Website Overview